Alfresco/acs-packaging/docs/query-accelerator.md

 ## Description

 An administrator may define [zero or more] "query sets" of properties or aspects applied to nodes to support faster queries.
 Properties may be from multiple types or aspects.
 Queries that currently go to either Solr or TMDQs that only use values in one of these query sets will be directed to a new "query accelerator" which will perform the query against a denormalised table.

 This comes at the cost of additional space for the denormalised relational tables and indexes as well as a minimal increased time on ingestion and updates to support the denormalisation.
 This will however allow customers to make that decision.
 Typically we would only suggest using this feature to support large transactional deployments, where documents are automatically imported form other systems, rather than traditional collaborative content management system where humans are creating documents.
 In transactional deployments there typically is a case id and one or two other properties, which identify a related collection of documents.
 These properties would be a good candidate for a query set in the new "query accelerator".
 Having many properties in a query set or lots of query sets should be avoided, as the cost will be high and generally indicates that there is something wrong with the data model design.

 ### Operational and project requirements

 1. Query sets may be applied to an existing Alfresco repository.
 For example a query set could be applied to a system which has been upgraded to 7.0.0 that already contains hundreds of million documents.

 2. Multiple (zero or more but typically not more than 10) query set may be defined.
 Each will have its own name.
-It will be possible to replace a query set with an new version or to remove it completely.
+It will be possible to replace a query set with a new version or to remove it completely.
 The definition can include the properties or aspects applied to nodes and if necessary (for selected databases) the order of columns in compound indexes.
 The implementation will use one or more JSON files to define the query sets.

 3. The addition of new query sets, the replacement of an existing query set or complete removal will not require a restart, an outage or have a major impact on normal operations.
 The alfresco.log will contain INFO messages to reflect progress.
 The implementation will need to identify that a new query set exist and to start populating a denormalised table in background.
 It will also need to be able to abandon the table population before it is complete, if a new version of the query set is created or the query set is removed.
-The implementation will also need to identify a query set or a previous version is no longer needed and trigger the removal of the denormalised table in background.
+The implementation will also need to identify a query set or a previous version that is no longer needed and trigger the removal of the denormalised table in background.

 4. Once the denormalised table has been created and fully populated, it will automatically start being used.

 5. The Query accelerator will provide ATOMIC (transactionally consistent) results.
 This is only possible if we include maintaining denormalised tables as part of the main transaction used to update our normal database tables.
 This will have a higher cost on the normal operation of the repository than a system that only promises to be eventually consistent, but will be simpler to implement, maintain and use in more situations.

 6. The query accelerator is an enterprise edition feature.